Introducing the 6.6K Run to the River Challenge

-Don't we mean 5K?
-Are we really going to make you run an extra kilometer?
+Don't we mean 6K?
+Wait, don't we mean a 5k?!
+Are we really going to make you run an extra 1.6 kilometers?
 YES!

-You don't see many 6K races out there, so you might be wondering: why a 6K instead of a 5K?
+You don't see many 6K races out there, let alone a 6.6K, so you might be wondering: why not a 5K?
 The Runoff Runoff started as a World Water Day event to raise awareness of local and global water issues.
 The distance of 6K is the average distance that people have to walk to get clean water in developing countries according to USAID.
+In Creede, the distance to fresh water in the Rio Grande is 6.6K.

-Course Description: The Runoff Runoff 6K begins at Ed Hargraves Park (the ballfields) and follows the meandering Willow Creek floodplain trail out and back, finishing at the Ballpark.
+Course Description: The Runoff Runoff 6.6K begins at Ed Hargraves Park (the ballfields) and follows the meandering Willow Creek floodplain trail out to the Rio Grande and back, finishing at the Ballpark.
 Runners, joggers, and walkers of all ages are welcome!
 Friendly dogs are welcome, too, but they must be kept on a leash and owners must pick up after them.

 Goodies Included with Registration: All runners will receive a performance t-shirt and of course a guaranteed fun time with friends listening to live music!
 Stay tuned for more details.